mlliarm/mlliarm.github.io/README.md

-# Michail L. Liarmakopoulos
+# Michail L. Liarmakopoulos, MSc

-## TSR Big Data/ML, GCP | Software Developer, MSc
+## TSR Big Data/ML, GCP | Software Developer

 A physics graduate (BSc) with postgraduate studies in Computational Mathematics and A.I.
 (MSc).
 My MSc thesis was on Active Machine learning, using JCLAL library and python3.